ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-overview.md

 {{?I-D.ietf-rtcweb-data-channel}}, which provide a WebSocket-like API for a peer-to-peer SCTP channel protected by DTLS.
 In theory, it is possible to use it for the use cases addressed by this specification.
-However, in practice, its user in non-browser-to-browser settings has been quite low due to its dependency on ICE (which fits poorly with the Web model) and userspace SCTP (which has very few implementations available).
+However, in practice, its use in non-browser-to-browser settings has been quite low due to its dependency on ICE (which fits poorly with the Web model) and userspace SCTP (which has very few implementations available).